ShiraliObul/ShiraliObul/README.md

 ### Hi there 👋
-I am a Data Scientist
+I am a molecular biologist equipped with Data Science skills
 <!--
 **ShiraliObul/ShiraliObul** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.